Adult and Non-Traditional Students Club

 Black Student Union

-The primary goal of the Black Student Union (BSU) is to support students of African American descent and others at JCC to transition into college life.
-Through promotion of academic achievement, BSU seeks to build and maintain community spirit among the African American student population and enhance the cultural development of the JCC community as a whole.
+The primary goal of Black Student Union (BSU) is to bring awareness to the African-American descent and other cultures.
+We as a club enhance the cultural development of the JCC community.
 All students are welcome to join!

 Advisor: Genevieve Thevenin